brandur/sorg/content/articles/acid.md

 frequently, and your engineers will start to spend less time as engineers, and more time as data janitors.

 {{Figure "A grid of pillars at the Jewish Museum in Berlin.
 Real world consistency at its best."
-(NewImgSrcAndAlt "/assets/images/acid/pillars.jpg" "A grid of pillars at the Jewish Museum in Berlin.
+(ImgSrcAndAlt "/assets/images/acid/pillars.jpg" "A grid of pillars at the Jewish Museum in Berlin.
 Real world consistency at its best.")}}

 ## Consistency (#consistency)